bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 Much more pleasant on the eyes.

-## display: block & display: none
+### Examples Built with this Framework

+Now that you understand the basic framework, lets take a look at some finished examples to see what we can accomplish with it.
+Notice how many applications that we have, and while these examples may have been beautified to be visually pleasing the underlying foundation remains the same.

 ### State & Class Selectors

 ## The Building Blocks

+## Animating SVGs

 ## Additional Resources